 Why paper cleaning checklists don't work

-Most kitchens still work with paper lists on the wall.
-That seems simple, but in practice it often goes wrong:
+Most kitchens still stick paper lists on the wall.
+Looks straightforward, but it creates chaos:

 ⚠️ Heads up: